 APA Reference List Example

-Turabian Bibliography Example
+Chicago or Turabian Bibliography Example

-Turabian is another format that might students may use at the college, and sometimes, high school level.
+Turabian is another format students may use at the college, and sometimes, high school level.
 It is the student version of the Chicago Manual of Style.
-This professional style can use an author-date with a reference page or notes and a bibliography.
+This professional style can use an author-date citation style with a reference page, or it can use notes and a bibliography.
 The type that you use is dependent on you or your instructor.